VictorCadix/Genetic-Algorithm-for-Processing/README.md

 ## Build and Install the library:

 Compile the .java class files:
-Go to the src folder and run the following command (for windows):
+Go to the src/GeneticAlgorithm folder and run the following command (for windows):

     javac -cp "/path/to/core.jar" -d . *.java